Arkady23/http.net/README.md

              are supported, for example - index.html.gz or library.js.gz etc.
      -p      Port that the server is listening on.
 8080 -b      Size of the read and write buffers.
 32768 -s      Number of requests being processed at the same time.
-888 The maximum number is limited by processor performance, RAM size and Windows settings.
-     -q      Number of additional requests stored in the queue if the number     888 of simultaneous requests specified by the -s parameter is exceeded.
-If the amount of requests processed and pending in the queue is exceeded, a denial of service is sent to the client.
+Maximum        20 value is 1000.
-     -db     Maximum number of dynamically running MS VFP DBMS instances.
-22 Extending scripts to run VFP - prg.
-Pprocesses are started as needed by simultaneous client requests to the set value.
+     -q      Number requests stored in the queue.
+600 -db     Maximum number of dynamically running MS VFP DBMS instances.
+20 Extending scripts to run VFP - prg.
+Processes are started as needed by simultaneous client requests to the set value.
+Maximum value is 1000.
      -log    Size of the query log in rows.
 The log consists of two              10000 interleaved versions http.net.x.log and http.net.y.log.
 If the size is set to less than 80, then the log is not kept.